 Also very important is to feed him a nutritionally balanced and dense meal that is easily digestible.
 Ideally, it is human grade, unprocessed and wet.
 Adding in a probiotic and digestive enzymes can also help him get all the nutrients he needs during ingestion of his food so he does not need to re-feed himself with poop.
 You may also need to consider whether or not you are feeding him an adequate amount of calories and perhaps increase the amount.
 Consider having him tested for medical problems with your veterinarian.
 At minimum, your dog should be tested for parasites.

 Other Solutions and Considerations

 Most dogs find no problem in eating poop, either their own or another animals.
 For them, it can even smell and taste good and often provides much needed nutrients.
-Mother dogs even clean up their own pups poop as a form of caring and nurturing them.
-Coprophagia, the ingestion of faeces, is common among dogs.
-Before you can eliminate the behavior you need to investigate the source of your dogs desire to eat poop as well as his access.
+Mother dogs clean up their own pup's poop as a form of caring and nurturing them.
+The ingestion of feces is common among dogs.
+Before you can eliminate the behavior and stop coprophagia, you need to investigate the source of your dog's desire to eat poop as well as his access.
 Keeping his area clean, him well stimulated, and well-fed can go a long way from having his cute puppy breath smelling like poop.